MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ## Process and Unattended RPA capacity overview

-The '**Process and Unattended RPA capacity overview**' pie chart helps the user understand what's the capacity consumption within the environment, let him known if there is still capacity to scale-up in the future and alerts him when the utilized capacity is exceeding environment capacity (= overage):
+The '**Process and Unattended RPA capacity overview**' pie chart helps the user understand what is the capacity consumption within the environment, let them known if there is still capacity to scale-up in the future and alerts them when the utilized capacity is exceeding environment capacity (= overage):

 ![Process capacity overview](media/capacity-utilization/unattended-capacity-overview.png)